Slicer/Slicer/Docs/developer_guide/style_guide.md

 ### Commit message prefix

-Subversion Commits to Slicer require commit type in the comment.
+Commits to the Slicer repository require commit type in the comment.

 Valid commit types are: